Breast Implants: Over or Under the Muscle?

 Breast augmentation is an incredibly individualized surgery.
 This is why I spend a great deal of time with each patient pre-surgery explaining the best implant, the best size, and the best implant position: over or under the muscle.

-What’s important to know: there are pros and cons to both over the muscle implants and under the muscle implants.
+What’s important to know: there are pros and cons to both over the muscle breast implants and under the muscle implants.

 UNDER THE MUSCLE IMPLANTS: PROS & CONS